-CEF-E-2024-PCI-PMI-STUDIES
+CEF-E-2025-PCI-PMI-STUDIES

 This topic refers to projects for studies contributing to the preparation of the implementation of a PCI or a PMI.
-Studies in the meaning of CEF Energy include activities needed to prepare project implementation, such as preparatory, mapping, feasibility, evaluation, testing and validation studies, including in the form of software, and any other technical support measure, including prior action to define and develop a project and decide on its financing, site / route identification and preparation of the financial package.
+Studies in the meaning of CEF-Energy include activities needed to prepare project implementation, such as preparatory, mapping, feasibility, evaluation, testing and validation studies, including in the form of software, and any other technical support measure, including prior action to define and develop a project and decide on its financing, site / route identification and preparation of the financial package.

-Only projects contributing to PCIs and PMIs as identified in the PCI and PMI list shall be eligible for support through EU financial aid in the form of grants.
+Only projects contributing to PCIs and PMIs as identified in the First Union list of PCIs and PMIs list shall be eligible for support through EU financial aid in the form of grants.

 Pursuant to Article 18 of the TEN-E Regulation, PCIs or PMIs falling under the energy infrastructure categories set out in Article 24 and Annex II of the TEN-E Regulation are eligible for EU financial assistance in the form of grants for studies.
 Please note that failure to comply with the eligibility criteria indicated above will lead to the rejection of the application.

-CEF-E-2024-PCI-PMI-WORKS
+CEF-E-2025-PCI-PMI-WORKS

 This topic refers to projects for works contributing to the implementation of a PCI or a PMI.
-Works in the meaning of CEF Energy include the purchase, supply and deployment of components, systems and services including software, the development, construction and installation activities relating to the eligible infrastructure items of a given PCI or PMI, the acceptance of installations and the launching of a project.
+Works in the meaning of CEF-Energy include the purchase, supply and deployment of components, systems and services including software, the development, construction and installation activities relating to the eligible infrastructure items of a given PCI or PMI, the acceptance of installations and the launching of a project.

 In particular, specific provisions apply in relation to, inter alia, the existence of significant positive externalities, a cross-border cost allocation decision, and the project's inability to be financed by the market or through the regulatory framework.

 Specific co-funding rates may also apply according to the level of demonstrated positive externalities of the action.

-Only projects contributing to PCIs and PMIs as identified in the PCI and PMI list shall be eligible for support through EU financial aid in the form of grants.
+Only projects contributing to PCIs and PMIs as identified in the in the First Union list of PCIs and PMIs shall be eligible for support through EU financial aid in the form of grants.

-Pursuant to Article 18(2) and (3) of the TEN-E Regulation, PCIs/PMIs falling under the categories set out in Article 24 (derogation for gas interconnections in Cyprus and Malta) and in Annex II, point (1)(a), (b), (c), (d) and (f) (electricity projects, except for smart electricity grids) and point (3) (hydrogen projects), are also eligible for Union financial assistance in the form of grants for works if they fulfil all of the following criteria:
+Pursuant to Article 18(2) and (3) of the TEN-E Regulation, PCIs/PMIs falling under the categories set out in Article 24 (derogation for gas interconnections in Cyprus and Malta) and in Annex II, point (1)(a), (b), (c), (d) and (f) (electricity projects, except smart electricity grids and electricity storage projects that are not regulated) and point (3) (hydrogen projects), are also eligible for Union financial assistance in the form of grants for works if they fulfil all of the following criteria: